cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 [SCAP](https://scap.nist.gov/) or Security Content Automation Protocol is U.S. standard maintained by National Institute of Standards and Technology [NIST](https://www.nist.gov/).
 OpenSCAP project is a collection of open source tools for implementing and enforcing this standard.
 Please visit [OpenSCAP](https://www.open-scap.org/) web site to learn more.
 ## What we Do
-In this guide we
+In this guide we carry out the following task to meet our compliance
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjA0NjM4ODI1XX0=
+eyJoaXN0b3J5IjpbOTQwNDAxMzBdfQ==
 -->